marohrdanz/build-number-tag/README.md

 ## Outputs

 - `build_number`: New build number.
-Output in case subsequent steps want to use it
+Output in case subsequent workflow steps want to use it.

 ## Example usage